What you get out of this

 Quality upvotes come from active PH-ers.
-These users have been on the platform for months and engage regularly.
+They've been on the platform for months and engage regularly.

-Product Hunt's algorithm appears to favor products whose posts receive engagement from established Product Hunt Members.
+Product Hunt's algorithm appears to favor products that get engagement from established PH members.

-This makes sense: account longevity serves as a proxy for authenticity.
-Product Hunt doesn't want companies to compel their audiences to make accounts just to upvote their product.
+This makes sense: Account longevity serves as a proxy for authenticity.
+Product Hunt doesn't want companies to compel their audiences to make accounts just to upvote their products.

 This is why you’ll see many products with a higher number of upvotes finish the day with a lower ranking than products with fewer upvotes.

 - Leverage your existing community members who are also PH users.
-Ask which of them use PH and sincerely ask for their help.
+Sincerely ask for their help.

 - Make new connections with established PH users.